How to Live Within Your Means and Be Happy

 The word budget automatically means deprivation to most people.
 The thing about deprivation is that human beings are not very good at self-imposing it for any length of time.

-Therefore it's really important to talk in terms of planning spending.
+Therefore, it's really important to talk in terms of planning spending.
 Working out what we can spend, rather than what we cannot, is much more positive.

-The second thing is to prioritize.
 Before asking yourself where you can cut costs, first take a look at where your money is currently going.

 How much do you spend on gasoline in one month?
 What do your kids' school lunches cost per year?
 Would it work out cheaper to buy the good dog food in bigger sacks, rather than the low-quality chow in smaller packages?